michaelmirandi/StockX-Scraper/README.md

-# SoleML
+# SupplyQ

-This is a library for scraping historical sneaker data for SoleML
+This is a library for scraping historical sneaker data for SupplyQ

 ## Contributing
 Michael Mirandi - mmirandi@vt.edu

-Michael Fox - mtfox101@vt.edu